BrightspaceUI/core/components/inputs/README.md

 Unlike checkboxes, individual radio buttons cannot be placed in a custom element.
 Items belonging to a radio group cannot span across different shadow roots -- all radios in the same group must be in the same shadow root.

-Instead, apply styles to native radio inputs.
+As a result, we have to apply styles to native radio inputs.

 Note: in order for RTL to function correctly, make sure your component uses the `RtlMixin`.